-Earlier this year, the VCF was forced to slash payments to eligible claimants because it was running low on funds.
+In 2019, the VCF was forced to slash payments to eligible claimants because it was running low on funds.
 With more than 19,000 claims to process and thousands more likely to be filed, Congress needed to act quickly to ensure that there would be money for those who needed it.

 Why Are People Still Getting Sick from the 9/11 Attacks?

-People who inhaled toxic dust at Ground Zero unknowingly put themselves at risk for developing a number of deadly diseases, such as brain cancer, lung cancer, and mesothelioma.
+The rescue workers who inhaled toxic dust at Ground Zero unknowingly put themselves at risk for developing a number of deadly diseases, such as brain cancer, lung cancer, and mesothelioma.
 Since 2012, nearly 50% of new claims are cancer-related.

 Mesothelioma is an incurable cancer caused exclusively by asbestos exposure.
 The disease has a latency period of 20-50 years, which means that many of the heroes who risked their lives during the 9/11 rescue and cleanup efforts have only now begun to show symptoms.
 Just because the disease took years to arrive does not mean the person or their family suffers any less.

 No amount of exposure to asbestos is safe — it may be inhaled directly on the jobsite, or it may be brought back home on a worker’s clothes, resulting in second-hand asbestos exposure for their family.
-Both asbestos’ long latency period and its ability to cause “take-home” exposures are driving factors in the number of rising claims made to the VCF.
+Both asbestos’s long latency period and its ability to cause “take-home” exposures are driving factors in the number of rising claims made to the VCF.

 Remembering Luis G. Alvarez — 9/11 Cancer Advocate

-This year, at a congressional hearing on a bill to authorize funding for the VCF, retired NYPD detective Luis G. Alvarez gave an emotional testimony.
+In June 2019, at a congressional hearing on a bill to authorize funding for the VCF, retired NYPD detective Luis G. Alvarez gave an emotional testimony.
 He was joined by many 9/11 cancer survivors who had come to the nation’s capital to make sure that Congress would approve funding for all of the first responders who continue to get sick.

 It was the day before Alvarez was scheduled to receive his 69th round of chemo treatment.
 He admonished the legislature who promised they would “never forget.”
 Instead of awaiting treatment somewhere comfortable, Alvarez was in Washington, having to explain why Congress should do the right thing: